-What’s more, one recent review of 12 studies linked high magnesium intake to increased bone mineral density in the hip and femoral neck, both areas that are susceptible to fracture (
+Moreover, one recent review of 12 studies linked high magnesium intake to increased bone mineral density in the hip and femoral neck, both areas susceptible to fracture (39).

 Magnesium is important for bone health.
 Some studies tie a higher intake to a lower risk of osteoporosis, fractures, and bone loss.